QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

-To verify an instance of a law of large numbers computation, we construct a long  simulation of the state vector and for the resulting sample compute the ordinary least-squares estimator  of $\beta$ that we shall compare to the corresponding population regression coefficients.
+To verify an instance of a law of large numbers computation, we construct a long  simulation of the state vector and for the resulting sample compute the ordinary least-squares estimator  of $\beta$ that we shall compare with corresponding population regression coefficients.

 ```{code-cell} python3